Unisay/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2022-08-22

+### Changed

+- The `protocolInfoTPraosShelleyBased` and `protocolInfoPraosShelleyBased` functions now expect a tuple of the `AdditionalGenesisConfig` and the `TranslationContext` instead of just the `TranslationContext`.
+For all Shelley-based eras before Conway, those had been equal types.

 ## Circa 2022-08-08

 ### Added